vanderhe/fortnet/doc/recipes/docs/basics/firsttrain.rst

 By setting a seed you define the initial state of the luxury random number generator :cite:`ranlux1,ranlux2,ranlux3` that is working in the background and is responsible for the outcome of the initialization of the sub-nn's and therefore the training process in general.
+This is an optional entry and randomly generated if not set by the user.
+Since Fortnet prints out the random seed of the current run you may need this for later reproduction of results.

 .. warning::
    A few warning words about the reproducibility: In theory all the results you